metalcarratt/ministry/study/triune-god/readme.md

 > Mt 8:20 And Jesus said to him, The foxes have holes, and the birds of heaven have roosts, but **the Son of Man has nowhere to lay His head**.

+Forgiving sins

+> Mt 9:2 And behold, they brought to Him a paralytic, lying on a bed.
+And Jesus, seeing their faith, said to the paralytic, Take courage, child; **your sins are forgiven**.

+Mt 9:6 But that you may know that **the Son of Man has authority on earth to forgive sins** — then He said to the paralytic, Rise, take up your bed and go to your house.
+And he rose and went away to his house.

+Knowing thoughts

+> Mt 9:4 And Jesus, **knowing their thoughts**, said, Why are you thinking evil things in your hearts?

+Eating with tax collectors and sinners

+> Mt 9:11 And when the Pharisees saw it, they said to His disciples, **Why does your Teacher eat with the tax collectors and sinners**?

+A Physician

+> Mt 9:12 Now when He heard this, He said, Those who are strong have no need of a **physician**, but those who are ill.

+Resurrecting

+> Mt 9:25 But when the crowd had been put out, **He entered and took hold of her hand, and the girl rose up**.

+Preaching the gospel of the kingdom

+> Mt 9:35 And Jesus went about all the cities and the villages, teaching in their synagogues and **preaching the gospel of the kingdom** and healing every disease and every sickness.

+The Shepherd

+> Mt 9:36 And seeing the crowds, He was moved with compassion for them, because they were harassed and cast away like sheep **not having a shepherd**.